PeterCamilleri/ruby_sscanf/README.md

 * The min_width is the minimum allowed run of characters in the set.
 * The max_width is the maximum allowed run of characters in the set.
 * The set field is a regular expression style [...] set.
+* The regex field is a full blown regular expression followed by options.

 The supported format field values are:
 <br>